I am the Bishop of the Diocese of Rhode Island, which is part of the Episcopal Church.

 Previously I was the Dean of Trinity Episcopal Cathedral in Phoenix AZ.
 I moved to Phoenix from Bethlehem PA where I was the Rector of Trinity Church in the city of Bethlehem.
 (And, just to complete the list, prior to my time in Bethlehem, I was the Rector of St. Barnabas Church in Brackenridge PA and before that Curate at St. Barnabas Church in Hockesin Delaware.
 I was originally ordained deacon and priest in the Diocese of Delaware from Immanuel Church on the Green in New Castle.)

-My training is as a priest is somewhat unusual.
+My training is as a clergy person is somewhat unusual.
 I did my undergraduate degree in Physics and Astronomy at Franklin and Marshall College.
 I did my graduate studies at the University of Delaware in Cosmology and Solid State Physics.
 I then left the world of Physics and studied at Yale and Berkeley Divinity Schools from which I received my theological degrees.

 For 6 years or so in Bethlehem I taught Astronomy and Physics at Lehigh University.
 Now that I’m Rhode Island, I’m going to have to find new ways to stay up-to-date in Astronomy and Physics.

 During these last years in Rhode Island I have been speaking and writing about a number of topics, first and foremost being the relationship and interactions between Science and Religion.
 I’ve published two books on the subject, “Lent is not Rocket Science” and “Entangled States“.
 I’ve published a third book “The Journey to Easter” which is a set of meditations on Luke/Acts.
 I’m working on a fourth book at the moment that is focusing on the changing business models of parish ministry.